isabella232/veavy-code/README.md

 ![VeavySettings](./docs/images/veavy-settings.png)

-1. Weavy: Url - Weavy Minimal Javascript with Jquery EndPoint Url.
+1. Weavy: Url - Weavy Minimal Javascript with Jquery EndPoint Url - (Mandatory for all apps)
-2. Weavy › User: Mail - Weavy User Mail
+2. Weavy › User: Mail - Weavy User Mail - (Mandatory for all apps)
-3. Weavy › Space: Key - Weavy Space Key
+3. Weavy › Space: Key - Weavy Space Key - (Mandatory for all apps)
-4. Weavy › Files: Key - Weavy Files Key
+4. Weavy › Files: Key - Weavy Files Key - (Mandatory for files command)
-5. Weavy › Messenger: Key - Weavy Messenger Key
+5. Weavy › Messenger: Key - Weavy Messenger Key - (Mandatory for messenger command)
-6. Weavy › Posts: Key - Weavy Posts Key
+6. Weavy › Posts: Key - Weavy Posts Key - (Mandatory for posts command)
-7. Weavy › Tasks: Key - Weavy Tasks Key
+7. Weavy › Tasks: Key - Weavy Tasks Key - (Mandatory for tasks command)

+## Veavy'S Code Usage

+Weavy has different apps for different purpose.
+Every app in the extension can be opened using a command.
+There are 4 different apps, hence 4 different commands.

+**Before invoking any of the commands, please fill the different settings mentioned above**

+## Possible Errors:
+1. Weavy javascript url not able to load
+2. Blank Screen Appearing

+## Improvements to be done
+1. Server side JWT authentication
+2. Better Error Handling